HanLabUNLV/GrASE/README.md

 ```

 ## Running GrASE
 Now that the file structure is prepared, grase.py is ready to be ran.
-This is where the DEXSeq exon and rMATS event mapping and processing will be done.
+This is where the DEXSeq exon and rMATS / MAJIQ event mapping and processing will be done.
 Each gene in gene_files will be processed, and the output directory of each will be populated with results tables and a graph png of the gene's structure after mapping.

 Usage:
 ```